Parsl/parsl/docs/userguide/data.rst

 Achieving location independence requires data location abstraction, so that a Parsl app receives the same input arguments, and can access files, in the same manner regardless of its execution location.
 To this end, Parsl:

 * Orchestrates the movement of Python parameters or files passed as input arguments to an app, to whichever location is selected for that app's execution;

-* Orchestrates the return value of any Python object orexception returned by a Parsl app;
+* Orchestrates the return value of any Python object or exception returned by a Parsl app;

 * Serializes and deserializes Python data types, objects, and exceptions;

 * Implements a flexible file abstraction that can be used to reference files irrespective of their locations.
 At present this model supports local files as well as files accessible on the submit-side file system or via FTP, HTTP, HTTPS, and `Globus <https://globus.org>`_;

 * Translates file paths to location-specific paths relative to the location in which the app executes.